tal6203/REACT-SAFE-FLIGHT/README.md

 ## Additional Resources

-For more information and assets related to the project: https://github.com/tal6203/REACT-SAFE-FLIGHT/assets/112417918/bf858da0-d7fe-4cb6-851e-c007377d222b
+For more information and assets related to the project, please visit the following link: https://github.com/tal6203/REACT-SAFE-FLIGHT/assets/112417918/bf858da0-d7fe-4cb6-851e-c007377d222b